xris003/care_finder/README.md

 # care_finder

-A health care system REST API for Clinics, Maternity, Pharmacy
+A healthcare system REST API that returns data about the locaton, name and country of Clinics, Maternity, Pharmacy.
+In the context of this project a mongodb is used for storing and querying data.